Do the right thing: buy flowers from Africa

 So do the right thing on Valentines Day: buy flowers from Africa.

-3 comments on “Do the right thing: buy flowers from Africa”
+4 responses to “Do the right thing: buy flowers from Africa”

 On a related Valentines Day note is the impact of pesticide exposure from picking roses on women’s health in Columbia.
 Check out the following news story: